-Just as a human can seek habeas relief from solitary confinement, there are compelling arguments that Happy should be permitted to do so as well.
-But rather than grapple with those arguments in this and other similar cases, the lower courts have been forced to frame the urgent claims presented in a manner that improperly short circuits them and predetermines a negative result.
+But rather than grapple with those arguments in this and other similar cases, the lower courts have simply dismissed these claims out of hand.
 This is not right.
-This Court must not turn away from Happy's plight, or from this being's plea for justice, for relief.
+This Court must not turn away from Petitioners' plight, or from this plea for justice, for relief.

 When he struck down Utah's denial of same-sex couples' freedom to marry in 2013, Judge Robert Shelby refused to perpetuate a longstanding injustice and injury.
 Rebuffing the suggestion that the Constitution and laws did not apply to those coming before the court for inclusion and redress, he wrote, "it is not the Constitution that has changed, but the knowledge of what it means to be gay or lesbian."
 In that telling passage, he captured and reflected the obligation of courts to truly seek to understand, and uphold, principles that underlie, and sometimes require change, in familiar or longstanding practices that harm and exclude.
+Here, too, all the answers may not be immediately apparent (or, indeed, needed to resolve this case), but this Court should not turn away.
+This Court should review Petitioners' claims for relief and meaningfully address the important questions and stakes for these intelligent, social, self-recognizing-and now cruelly confined-living beings.